Technigo/project-pizza/README.md

 # Project: Javascript Pizzeria

 Week 1 of Technigo boot camp.
 A basic set-up of the web page was given from Technigo.
 The project was to develop the basic JavaScript part of the web page.
-Variables, conditionals and native methods.

 ## The problem

 As a beginner I started out by reading the material, get a overview of the assignment and then work through it from top to bottom.
 Giving myself a structure helped.
 ChatGPT, Google, Stack Overflow and Slack was used.

-I choose Switch instead of Else if in one of the attempts.
-Realizing that I had to develop further I had to change to Else if in order to make all the steps work.

-What technologies did you use?
-If you had more time, what would be next?
+The challenge was to grasp the JavaScript since this was the first week of it.
+Next step would be to go for the stretch-goals and clean up my code.

 ## View it live

-Have you deployed your project somewhere?
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+View it live: